andrexm/lunar/README.md

 # Lunar

 Lunar is a library for creating incredible frontend projects in a very simple way.
-To use it, just add the styles and the scripts inside the dist folder.
+To use it, just add to your project the styles and the scripts inside the dist folder.
 A better documentation to explain all its features is coming soon.

 ### Creating components